Cook Like a Chef: Steamed Halibut with Butternut Squash Purée and Pomegranate Reduction

 Instructions

-2. Roast in the oven for 35-40 minutes until the squash is golden brown and tender to the touch.
+3. Roast in the oven for 35-40 minutes until golden brown and tender.
 Allow to cool, then remove the skin.

-3. Add the roasted squash to a blender with the chicken stock, heavy cream, and butter.
+4. Add the roasted squash, chicken stock, heavy cream, and butter to a blender.
 Blitz until smooth and creamy, adjusting with extra stock or cream if needed.

-3. Once cooled, pulse the hazelnuts in a food processor until they reach a crumb consistency.
+4. Pulse the cooled hazelnuts in a food processor until they reach a crumb consistency.

 1. Bring a pot of salted water to a boil.
-Blanch the scallions in the boiling water for 4 minutes, then transfer them to ice water to cool.
+Blanch the scallions for 4 minutes, then transfer them to ice water to cool.

-2. When ready to plate, heat vegetable oil in a hot pan and char the scallions for 2-3 minutes, or grill them until they develop a nice char.
+2. Heat vegetable oil in a hot pan and char the scallions for 2-3 minutes, or grill until they develop a nice char.

 1. Roll the pomegranate firmly on the chopping board to loosen the seeds.
-Cut it in half and tap each side with the back of a spoon to release the seeds into a bowl.
+Cut it in half and tap each side to release the seeds into a bowl.

 2. Remove any white pulp and strain the juice into a saucepan.